macrobiotic healing diabetes

 Diabetes is a condition where sugars build up in the blood.
 Normally when we eat food with calories, our blood sugar increases and our pancreas produces insulin in response, to stimulate cells in blood vessels to absorb the sugar in the blood.
 This has the effect of getting energy to cells throughout our body and stopping blood sugars exceeding healthy limits.

 There are two aspects to diabetes.
-How much insulin the gland at the end of the pancreas produces and how sensitive cells are to insulin in the blood and therefore able to absorb sugar out of the blood.
+How much insulin the gland at the end of the pancreas produces and how sensitive cells are to insulin in the blood and therefore able to absorb sugar from the blood.
 Low sensitivity is known as being insulin resistant.

 Managing Blood Sugar through diet will help reduce the need for insulin.
-The aim is to gently raise blood sugar and keep it moderately elevated without any spikes created by eating high calorie foods that are also high in the GI.
+The aim is to gently raise blood sugar and keep it moderately elevated without any spikes created by eating high calorie foods that are also high in the GI or getting stressed.

 At the same time insulin sensitivity can be increased through reducing lipids in the body.
 This can be encouraged through exercise and reducing saturated fats in our diet.